dyarawilliams/dyarawilliams/README.md

 - :mortar_board: : I graduated from the illustrious South Carolina State University '17 in Computer Science

-- 🔭 I’m currently working on [Javascript Algorithms and Data Structures Certification](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/), [JavaScript30](https://javascript30.com), and my [100 Hours Project - Book Up](https://github.com/dyarawilliams/book-up).
+- 🔭 I’m currently working on [Javascript Algorithms and Data Structures Certification](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/)

 - 🌱 I’m currently learning more about NodeJS & React.
 (I'd like to test out React Native also. :) )